-As a vibro hammer manufacturer we will talk about “vibro hammer; what is the vibratory hammer and how does it work” in this article.
+As a vibro hammer manufacturer we will talk about “vibratory hammer; what is the pile hammer and how does it work” in this article.

 Vibratory pile driving machine has four main components:

 The vibration suppressor assembly is mounted to the top of the vibration case to isolate vibration to the crane and permit pile extraction.

 The vibration case contains high amplitude eccentric weights cast in one piece with gear which rotates in a vertical plane to create vibration.
 The eccentric weights are driven by hydraulic motors mounted on the vibration case.
 So the motors and eccentrics are all gear connected to maintain proper synchronization.

 The eccentrics and motor shafts are mounted in a heavy-duty cylindrical bearing.
 The gear and bearing lubrication are provided by the radiator located in the Power Unit.
 There are oil pumps, installed to vibration case, circulating the oil between vibration case and radiator to reduce the oil heat in the vibration case.

 Hydraulic clamp is the part of the vibrator which grips pile or tube.
 It contains two gripping jaws.
 One is “fixed” and one is “moveable”.
 Movable jaw is operated by the cylinder located in the clamp body.
 Besides this,there is a check valve on the clamp which keeps jaws closed in any kind of emergency.